Destiny-01/ICP-storychain/README.md

 What?
-Taleblox is a decentralized economic engine for authors to collaboratively craft stories and mint new arts with AI story/image prompts and DAO voting system to filter away potentially harmful prompts.
+Taleblox is a dapp where users may collaboratively create and illustrate unique stories with AI assistance and NFT arts.

 Why?
 Often times, many creative minds are better than one at generating ideas and crafting stories.
 Taleblox is envisioned to spark  the imaginations  of children and adults globally through a rich collection of themes, characters, illustrations and a safe collaborative storytelling environment.